Gogonemnem/tu-delft-assignments/README.md

     ```
     pip install -r requirements.txt
     ```

 ### For PyCharm Community/Windows:
 * run PyCharm Community
 * Click on `Get from Version Control`
 * On the next screen select all defaults should be selected already, but if not:
   `Repository URL` on the left
   `Version control: Git` on the right
-  copy and paste you SSH Git URL from your project main page into the `URL` field:
+  copy and paste your SSH Git URL from your project main page into the `URL` field:
-  `git@gitlab.ewi.tudelft.nl:ewi3615tu/2020-2021/data/dt_-XX.git` (where XX is your group number)
+  `git@gitlab.ewi.tudelft.nl:ewi3615tu/2021-2022/DataTechnologiesTemplate/dt_-XX.git` (where XX is your group number)

 Pycharm will now clone your group repository into its project folder.
 While PyCharm is setting up some stuff, you still need to configure some settings for your project.

 * Go to `File` > `Settings` > `Project: group-XX`.
 Select `Python Interpreter` on the right